junebloom/fae/README.md

 A small game framework with a simple, joyful API.

 - Flexible; decoupled entity-component-system approach.
-- Agnostic; pairs with anything you prefer for rendering, physics, etc.
+- Agnostic; pairs with anything you prefer for rendering, UI, etc.
 - Focused; only does what it's good at.
 - Runs in browsers, Node, and Deno.
 - Zero dependencies.